LSSTDESC/pz_data_challenge/docs/index.rst

 lines or confusion of blended objects.
 Some of the tasks in this data challenge encourage participants to try to address these complications.

+.. _challenge_format:

 Challenge Format
 ================

 The PZ data challenge comprises a series of sets of tasks for participants.
-These submissions will be evaluated to determine how ready various algorithms are to be used for cutting-edge analysis based on how well they perform on the various tasks.
+Submissions will be evaluated to determine how ready various algorithms are to be used for cutting-edge analysis based on how well they perform on the various tasks.
 Readiness will be evaluated on a few different fronts: 1) Does the algorithm meet performance